DLPietro/customer-intelligence-banking-dataset/README.md

 # 📊 Dataset Source

-> _This project uses publicly available data from [Ahsan Habib - Banking-Dataset](https://github.com/ahsan084/Banking-Dataset); All database transformations, SQL schema, and queries are original work based on this database._
+> _This project uses publicly available data from [Ahsan Habib - Banking-Dataset](https://github.com/ahsan084/Banking-Dataset), dataset sample from US market; All database transformations, SQL schema, and queries are original work based on this source._

 ---

-## 🏡 Project Structure (👷 WORK IN PROGRESS 👷)
+## 🏡 Project Structure

 ```text
 customer-intelligence-analytics-banking/